ChainSafe/ChainBridge/.github/ISSUE_TEMPLATE/backlog-item.md

 ---
-name: Backlog Item
+name: Template For Internal Use
-about: Suggest an idea for this project
+about: Speccing out the details of development for specific features/epics
 title: ''
 labels: ''
 assignees: ''